devopriyanshu/finboard/README.md

 # FinBoard – Custom Finance Dashboard

-A customizable **real-time finance dashboard** that lets users build their own monitoring panels by connecting to any financial API and mapping the data dynamically.
+A customizable real-time finance dashboard that lets users build their own monitoring panels by connecting to any financial API, mapping fields dynamically, and visualizing data using cards, tables, and charts.

-The application supports robust state management, data persistence, and intuitive widget configuration.
+The application includes JSON explorer tools, caching, export/import,state management, data persistence and a fully modular widget system with advanced configuration options.

 ---